 What Are Public Records?

-Public records, kept by government agencies, are an invaluable source of information for the general public.
+Public records, kept by government agencies, are an invaluable source of information for the public.
 These records encompass a wide range of data, from individual and business information to court cases and government contracts.

 Public records include: